 This is the prospective Presidential hopeful admitting the ownership of slaves on behalf of his great great great grandfather.
-This is worth a rad for those liberals who believe in equal rights for all humans and who understand the torment and pain endured by those who went through this ordeal for generations.
-I sincerely salute such leaders since these are the ones who create the destiny of the country, not the narrow minded partisan polity.
-We curse US for its progress.
-US was born from leaders like Beto.
+This is worth a read for those liberals who believe in equal rights for all humans and who understand the torment and pain endured by those who went through this ordeal for generations.
+I sincerely salute such leaders since these are the ones who create the destiny of the country, not the narrow-minded partisan polity.
+We curse the US for its progress.
+The US was born from leaders like Beto.

 India does have equal opportunities.
-However, centuries old Varna System has established the practice deep into our genome.
+However, the centuries-old Varna System has established the practice deep into our genome.
 We can survive without realizing the oppression of a class.
-Enshrining the constitutional reforms with protection of this lower class was first corrective step.
-However, decades of playing politically correct has deprived the true meaning of the benefits of reservation and we have created another creamy layer within those enjoying reservations and ignored a broad swath of society that still is deprived of those advantages for centuries and generations.
-The malice does not end there, we have simultaneously created a new class of economically disadvantaged folks who were deprived on normal opportunities in the absence of reservations.
+Enshrining the constitutional reforms with the protection of this lower class was the first corrective step.
+However, decades of playing politically correct have deprived the true meaning of the benefits of reservation and we have created another creamy layer within those enjoying reservations and ignored a broad swath of society that still is deprived of those advantages for centuries and generations.
+The malice does not end there, we have simultaneously created a new class of economically disadvantaged folks who were deprived of normal opportunities in the absence of reservations.

 Beto, a US presidential hopeful, wrote a piece admitting his parental legacy being benefitted from slavery.
 Ownership of other human beings conferred advantages not just to Andrew Jasper and Frederick Williams, but to Jasper’s and Williams’ descendants as well.
 They were able to build wealth on the backs and off the sweat of others, wealth that they would then be able to pass down to their children and their children’s children.
 In some way, and in some form, that advantage would pass through to me and my children.